Updated April 2026

 No DAC is short-acting and pulse-oriented.
 That allows tighter timing around sleep and meals, easier titration, and faster reversal of side effects if dosing is adjusted.
 DAC versions are longer-acting and better suited to sustained baseline protocols rather than discrete pulse-focused stacking.

-Q3: What is a common starting dose for the GH Pulse Stack?
+Q3: What is a common starting dose for the Growth Hormone Pulse Stack?

 A common initiation protocol is 100 mcg CJC No DAC + 100 mcg Ipamorelin once nightly for 1-2 weeks.
 Many protocols then titrate to 100-150 mcg CJC and 150-200 mcg Ipamorelin.